amirholakoo/Arduino_LED_Controller/README.md

 # Arduino LED Controller with Button Interface

 This project is a simple, yet cool Arduino LED Controller with a button interface.
-It has been developed by a passionate enthusiast, who is not a professional programmer, but managed to create this project with the help of an expert from OpenAI.
-In this project, you'll learn how to control an LED's brightness and ON/OFF state using a push-button.
+It has been developed by a passionate enthusiast, who is not a professional programmer, but managed to create this project with the help of an expert from OpenAI from A to Z. In this project, you'll learn how to control an LED's brightness and ON/OFF state using a push-button.
 This is perfect for beginners who want to get started with Arduino and explore its capabilities.

 ## Features